Phoebe-O/alx-system_engineering-devops/0x00-shell_basics/README.md

-the pwd command takes you to your current working directory the ls command displays the contents list of your current working directory
+the pwd command takes you to your current working directory the ls command displays the contents list of your current working directory the cd~ command changes the working directory to the user's home directory